How to cope with Asthma

-Over 5.4 million people in the UK suffer from asthma and, for many, it is a disease that affects every aspect of their lives.
-Although there is no cure, asthma is treatable and, with good management, can be kept under control, allowing anyone to live a full and active life.
+Over 5.4 million people in the UK suffer from asthma, and, for many, it is a disease that affects every aspect of their lives.
+Although there is no cure, asthma is treatable, and with good management, it can be kept under control, allowing anyone to live a full and active life.

-The first, and most critical, step to living with asthma is being aware of your asthmatic triggers.
-These are outside stimuli that cause an abnormal reaction in a person’s immune system and it is these reactions that can bring on asthma attacks.
-Allergic reactions are often treatable, via antihistamines or allergy shots.
-For the best diagnosis on allergens, always consult a doctor.
+The first and most critical step to living with asthma is being aware of your asthmatic triggers.
+These are outside stimuli that cause an abnormal reaction in a person’s immune system, and it is these reactions that can bring on asthma attacks.
+Allergic reactions are often treatable via antihistamines or allergy shots.
+For the best diagnosis of allergens, always consult a doctor.

 The next step is prevention.
-This is a critical step to fighting asthma triggers.
-Using a preventive inhaler every day, if one has been prescribed to you, is the best weapon against asthma attacks.
+This is a critical step in fighting asthma triggers.
+Using a preventive inhaler every day, if prescribed to you, is the best defence against asthma attacks.
 Remind yourself to use a brown inhaler with these techniques:

 Set a daily reminder on your phone